mridang/action-test-reporter/README.md

 ## Features

 - **Multi-Format Support**: Natively parses the most popular coverage report formats: Clover (clover.xml), Cobertura (cobertura.xml), JaCoCo (jacoco.xml), and LCOV (lcov.info).
-Please note that many other formats (such as those from gcov or other language-specific tools) are not currently supported.
+Please note that many other formats are not currently supported.
 - **Automatic Detection**: Intelligently determines the report format from the file content, so no configuration is needed.
 - **Interactive Summaries**: Generates a clean, hierarchical Markdown summary with progress bars for quick visual feedback.
 - **Deep Linking**: Creates links to each file and even to the specific uncovered lines within that file for the exact commit, making it easy to see where coverage is lacking.